weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 2. `ctrl-`: zero or one allowed
 3. `shift-`: zero or one allowed, and it works only with the new aliases (see below).

-The mouse modifiers are user in this order:
+The mouse modifiers are used in this order:

 1. `alt-`: `alt` key; zero or one allowed
 2. `ctrl-`: zero or one allowed